-On the other hand, Target ROAS is not an ideal solution for retailers looking to grow their business on Google Shopping and paid search.
-This approach optimizes to a stagnant goal, and Sidecar has found that retailers need to regularly reevaluate the market and their business to set the most realistic targets when it comes to ROAS.
-New product rollouts and and other changes within a retailer’s own business will not always be taken into account when setting bids with Target ROAS.
+On the other hand, Target ROAS is not an ideal solution if you are looking to grow your business on Google Shopping and paid search.
+You must regularly reevaluate the market and your business to set the most realistic targets when it comes to ROAS.
+Seasonal shifts or even changes within your own business will not always be taken into account when setting bids with Target ROAS.

 Limited insight into the bids and how much or how little Google adjusts them at auction can also hinder your success.
 Having greater transparency into bids can help you understand market shifts and continually refine your campaigns for success in the future.